IBM/aspera-cli/docs/README.erb.md

 There are many limitations:

-- It's only to emulate the Faspex 4 `send` API (send package)
+- It's only to emulate the Faspex 4 `send` API (send package).
-- No support for remote sources, only for an actual file transfer by the client
+- No support for remote sources, only for an actual file transfer by the client.
-- The client must use the transfer spec returned by the API (not faspe: URL)
+- The client must use the transfer spec returned by the API (not `faspe:` URL).
-- tags returned in transfer spec must be used in transfer
+- Tags returned in transfer spec must be used in transfer.
-- only a single authentication is possible (per gateway) on Faspex5
+- Only a single authentication is possible (per gateway) on Faspex5.
-- no authentication of F4 side (ignored)
+- No authentication of F4 side (ignored).

 Behavior: The API client calls the Faspex 4 API on the gateway, then the gateway transforms this into a Faspex5 API call, which returns a transfer spec, which is returned to the calling client.
 The calling client uses this to start a transfer to HSTS which is actually managed by Faspex 5.